Consistency of the flat flow solution to the volume preserving mean curvature flow: Introduction

 \begin{corollary} Assume that $E_0 \subset \R^{n+1}$ is an open and bounded set which satisfies uniform ball condition.
 Let $(\hat E_t)_{t\in [0,T)}\subset \R^{n+1}$ be the classical solution of \eqref{eq:VMCF} starting from $E_0$, where $T>0$ is the maximal time of existence, and let $(E_t)_{t\geq 0}\subset \R^{n+1}$ be a flat flow solution of \eqref{eq:VMCF} starting from $E_0$.
 Then

 \end{corollary}

-One may wonder why we see all the trouble in proving the regularity estimate \eqref{eq:smoothing} for the flat flow if at the end it agrees with the classical solution which is known to be smooth \cite{ES}.
-The reason is that the first part of Theorem \ref{thm1} (see Theorem \ref{thm2} in Section 4) provides a bound for the uniform ball condition for a short time $(0,T_0]$.
-The proof of Theorem \ref{thm2} also provides an estimate how the curvature estimate grows, but without higher order regularity estimates we are not able to pass these estimates to the limit (see the discussion at the end of Section 5).
-Therefore we prove the higher order regularity estimates \eqref{eq:smoothing} in order to pass the curvature estimates to the limit as $h \to 0$ by Ascoli-Arzela theorem, and deduce that the uniform ball condition is in fact an open condition and therefore the flat flow agrees with the classical solution over the whole maximal time of existence.
-In addition, we of course obtain the sharp estimate \eqref{eq:smoothing} which quantifies the smoothing effect of the equation.
+Let us next briefly comment on the regularity estimate \eqref{eq:smoothing}.
+The first part of Theorem \ref{thm1} (see Theorem \ref{thm2} in Section 4) provides a bound for the uniform ball condition for a short time $[0,T_0]$ and the proof of Theorem \ref{thm2} also provides an estimate how the curvature grows in time for the approximative flat flow $(E_t^h)_{t \geq 0}$.
+However, without higher order regularity bounds we are not able to pass these growth-estimates to the limit as $h \to 0$ (see the discussion at the end of Section 5).
+Therefore our main motivation to prove \eqref{eq:smoothing} is to pass these curvature estimates to the limit as $h \to 0$ by Ascoli-Arzela theorem, and deduce that the uniform ball condition is, in fact, an open condition and therefore the flat flow agrees with the classical solution over the whole maximal time of existence.
+Of course, in addition to that, \eqref{eq:smoothing} quantifies the smoothing effect of the equation in a sharp way.